loukos-scheffer/Learnera/doc/sprint0/process.md

 # Meeting

 1-3 hour mandatory meetings within our team are conducted weekly on Wednesdays, with additional meetings scheduled as needed.
 Attendance of these additional meetings is not required.

+# Reflection and the next phase

+During sprint 0, the team worked well together to establish our goal.
+During meetings, meeting minutes were recorded and we kept an organized section of what is remaining to do for future meetings.

+For the next phase of the project, we will continue following the organization, and work stategies we have already been using.
+We are looking to also explore new strategies to divide work.